getsentry/sentry-docs/src/collections/_documentation/apm/distributed-tracing.md

 });
 ```

 You can pass a lot of different options to tracing, but it comes with reasonable defaults out of the box.
-You'll receive:
+[Spans]({%- link _documentation/apm/apm-glossary.md -%}#span) are instrumented for the following operations within a [transaction]({%- link _documentation/apm/apm-glossary.md -%}#transaction):

 - A [transaction]({%- link _documentation/apm/apm-glossary.md -%}#transaction) for every page load
 - All XHR/fetch requests as spans

-**Using Tracing Integration for Manual Tracing**
+**Using Tracing Integration for Manual Instrumentation**

 Tracing will create a [transaction]({%- link _documentation/apm/apm-glossary.md -%}#transaction) on page load by default; all [spans]({%- link _documentation/apm/apm-glossary.md -%}#span) that are started will be attached to it.
 Also, tracing will finish the transaction after the default timeout of 500ms of inactivity.
 Inactivity is if there are no pending XHR/fetch requests.
 If you want to extend it by adding spans to the transaction, here is an example of how you could profile a React component: